center-for-threat-informed-defense/tram/README.md

 Please submit [issues](https://github.com/center-for-threat-informed-defense/tram/issues) for any technical questions/concerns or contact ctid@mitre-engenuity.org directly for more general inquiries.

 ### Contribute Training Data
 All training data is formatted as a report export.
+If you are contributing training data, please ensure that you have the right to publicly share the threat report.
+Do not contribute reports that are proprietary material of others.

 To contribute training data, please:
 1. Use TRAM to perform the mapping, and ensure that all mappings are accepted